Please send us a picture to the NGA office via email email@example.com

 (1) You are required to wear your student ID while in the building.
 Please adhere to this JFBC security measure.

-(2) You are required to park in the lot across the driveway from the South Main Entrance.
-Please do not park on the north side of the building or in the lots closer to the building.
-The church needs these lots open for parents with preschoolers and others involved in church ministries.
+(2) You are required to park in the upper parking lot of the CP church.
+Please do not park in front of the building or in the lots closer to the building.
+The church needs these lots open for visitors or prospective students.

 NOBTS North GA Extension Center